Malia Jensen: Nearer Nature

 Worth Your Salt

-Worth Your Salt features hand-carved salt block sculptures placed in nature and observed by trail cameras.
 Beginning in Spring 2019, sculptures carved from dense blocks of livestock salt-licks will be placed in natural and farm settings to invite the unwitting collaborations of wild animals and livestock.
 Surveillance cameras will record these interactions as well as the eventual dissolution of the salt and the seasonal changes of the surrounding landscapes.
 Video footage gathered over six months will be compiled and exhibited in selected urban settings close to the original surveillance locations.
-Sign up here to receive the Nearer Nature newsletter and details on where to view.
+Sign up here to receive the Nearer Nature newsletter and details on public installation sites in Fall 2019.

 Oregon Coast, Ecola State Park

 Mourning Tides commemorates and honors the shared experience of loss and bereavement.
 Participants will meet at a special location on the coast of Oregon, rich in deposits of natural clay, to create to a collective memorial of hand-pressed earthen bowls.
 As dozens of the tiny vessels begin to encrust the basalt rocks on the shore, these small markers of remembrance create a new shared experience as the work is left to dissolve back into the sea with the rising tides.
 This event will repeat five time over the Summer.
 Sign up here to receive the Nearer Nature newsletter for dates and registration.